• Skip to main content

 By Victoria Heath

+This summer, extreme temperatures are once again related to a heat dome over continental Europe.
 So what’s the difference between the two?
 And are heat domes getting worse in the same way that heat waves are?

 What are heat domes?

 A heat dome is formed when an area of high pressure in the atmosphere remains over the same region for a prolonged period of time, acting like a lid on a pot.
-As a result, hot air is caught underneath the pressure system – and cool air cannot enter – creating the aptly named heat dome.
+As a result, hot air is caught underneath the pressure system and cool air cannot enter, creating the aptly named heat dome.

 Enjoying this article?
 Check out our related reads: